-If the lead registrant changes the boundary composition, all co-registrants need to be informed of the change.
+If the lead registrant changes the boundary composition, all co-registrants must be informed of the change.

-If the substance is a UVCB and the manufacturing process/starting materials change, a potential new registration could be envisaged since any significant change to the raw materials or the process would be likely to lead to a different substance that could require registration as a separate substance.
-Thus, it is recommended to regularly control raw materials and final products' analytical data and review the production processes.
+If the substance is a UVCB and the manufacturing process/starting materials change, a potential new registration could be envisaged since any significant change to the raw materials or the process would likely lead to a different substance that could require registration as a separate substance.
+Thus, it is recommended that the analytical data of raw materials and final products be regularly controlled.
+Also, the production processes should be reviewed regularly.